 Treatment for Lyme disease may not be enough

-The recommended treatment for Lyme may not work for co-infections that can be transmitted through the bite of the same tick..
-A practitioner who understands tick-borne diseases will consider the possible need to treat co-infections as well as Lyme disease.
+The recommended treatment for Lyme may not work for co-infections that can be transmitted through the bite of the same tick or from a separate tick bite.
+A practitioner who understands tick-borne diseases will consider the possible need to both test for and treat co-infections as well as Lyme disease.

-ILADS offers an annotated appendix with comparisons of the IDSA and ILADS guidelines.
+ILADS offers an annotated appendix with comparisons of the IDSA (2006) and ILADS guidelines

 The International Lyme and Associated Diseases Society (ILADS) offers a Physician Training Program.
 Their goal is to foster excellence in care for Lyme disease patients, addressing the challenges and changes in effectively diagnosing and treating tick-borne diseases.
 Scholarships are available.

-Other Continuing Medical Education programs that can aid medical care providers in gaining experience with Lyme and other TBD’s can be found of our Physician Training page.
+Other Continuing Medical Education programs that can aid medical care providers in gaining experience with Lyme and other TBD’s can be found here.

-Both Colorado physicians and patients need to be aware of the status of this disease and the guidelines so that you may best advocate for yourself, your loved ones or your.patients.
+Both Colorado physicians and patients need to be aware of the status of this disease and the conflicting guidelines so that they may best advocate for themselves, their loved ones and/or their patients.

 Prior infection with Lyme disease does not create immunity.
-Even if treated successfully, re-infection is possible with additional tick exposures and relapses of infection are may occur even with what is deemed as adequate treatment.
+Even if treated successfully, re-infection is possible with additional tick exposures and relapses of infection may occur even after what is deemed as “adequate” treatment.